EKnorring14/a3-EthanKnorring/README.md

 - Clarification of the assignment requirements.
 - Examples of CSS frameworks and session secret keys
-- Ideas for how to implement the technical and design achievements
+- Ideas for how to implement the technical and design achievement
+- Readme formatting

 I reviewed and edited all generated examples to make sure I understood them and that they met the assignment requirements.
 All final code and design choices were my own.